 Coconino County Map

-Coconino County is in north-central Arizona, stretching from the Arizona-Utah border southward to the
+Coconino County stretches from the Arizona-Utah border southward to the

-Mogollon Rim.
-"The Rim" is a rugged cliff-like escarpment rising one to two thousand feet
+Mogollon Rim, a rugged cliff-like escarpment rising one to two thousand feet

-from semi-desert to the lush plateau that's home to the South of Flagstaff
+from semi-desert to the lush plateau that's home to the South of Flagstaffcommunities.

 (we like it that way).
 The county covers 18,608 square miles, and is the largest

-county in Arizona and the second largest county in the United States in land
+county in Arizona and the second largest county in the United States.

 Indian reservations of the Navajo, Hopi, Paiute, Havasupai and Hualapai